bvibber/audio-feeder/readme.md

 JS output from browserify to support IE 10/11, and may need to manually set the base path in the options to the AudioFeeder constructor.

-## Installing with Browserify
+## Installing with Browserify or Webpack

-If bundling via Browserify, add to your npm dependencies:
+If bundling via Browserify or Webpack, add to your npm dependencies:

 ```
 npm install audio-feeder